Abu Bakar Ba'asyir is considered Indonesia's most high-profile radical Muslim cleric and has been linked to the 2002 Bali bombings.

 Almost immediately he renewed his campaign for Indonesia to become a strict Sharia state.

-Following the Bali bombings in 2002, Ba'asyir was arrested and accused in connection with a number of bomb attacks, including the attack on the Marriott Hotel in Jakarta in 2003, which killed 14 people.
+Following the Bali bombings in 2002, Ba'asyir was arrested and accused in connection with a number of bomb attacks, including one on the Marriott Hotel in Jakarta in 2003 that killed 12 people.

 He was even accused of planning the assassination of Megawati Sukarnoputri, Indonesia's former president.

-But prosecutors struggled to make any of the charges stick.
+But prosecutors struggled to make most of the charges stick.

 In October 2004, he was charged with involvement in the Bali and Marriott Hotel attacks.

-After a trial, judges ruled that he had not been directly involved in the attacks, but he had given his approval.
+After a trial, judges ruled that he had not been directly involved in the bombings, but he had given his approval.

-He was sentenced to 30 months in jail for being part of an "evil conspiracy".
-Charges related to the Marriott attack were dismissed.
+He was sentenced to 30 months in jail for being part of an "evil conspiracy" over the Bali attacks, while charges related to the Marriot blast were dismissed.

-In May 2010, Ba'asyir returned to the spotlight when officers raided the headquarters of the Jemaah Ansharut Tauhid (JAT) - a group he had established in 2008.
+In May 2010, Ba'asyir returned to the spotlight when officers raided the headquarters of the Jamaah Anshorut Tauhid (JAT) - a group he had established in 2008.

 Three JAT members were arrested and accused of having links to a militant training camp in Aceh.

-He has always insisted he has no links with the training camp, and JAT has denied any connection to extremism, insisting it is a legitimate Islamic organisation.
+He has always insisted he had no links with the Aceh camp, and JAT has denied any connection to extremism, insisting it is a legitimate Islamic organisation.